yuyang201323/Reading-Notes/README.md

 Reminders:
 1. Do not give up 💪.
-2. Ok to mistake 🌱.
+2. Ok to make mistakes 🌱.
 3. Success takes time ⌛.